 One of the best ways to discover the city’s iconic architecture and take in the scenery is from the water!
-Several canal cruises will get you through the UNESCO protected canals of Amsterdam, but we suggest booking a guided tour for a more educational experience.
-If you are in the mood for something extra-special, book a night boat tour with a romantic candle-lit dinner on-board!
+Several canal cruises will get you through the UNESCO protected canals of Amsterdam, but we suggest that you book a guided tour for a more educational experience.
+If you are in the mood for something extra-special, book a night boat tour with a romantic candle-lit dinner on board!

 This is one of the best places to visit in Amsterdam if you are an art enthusiast!
 Housed in a building designed by Gerrit Rietveld, the Van Gogh museum hosts the biggest collection of the post-impressionist artist’s works with 200 paintings, as well as letters and works of other artists inspired by him.

-Tip: Don’t miss visiting the museum’s cafe Le Tambourin to have a coffee or a wine and regain some strength after the tour.
+Tip: Don’t miss the museum’s cafe Le Tambourin, where you can enjoy a cup of coffee or a glass of wine and regain some strength after the tour.